xavidop/dialogflow-cx-cli/docs/docs/conversationprofiler/suites.md

     file: ./test.yaml
 ```

-It has the same structure as the Conversation Profiler suite.
+It has the same structure as the NLU Profiler suite.

 ## JSON Schema